-(A) Roadways.
+(A) (A) Roadways.

-- (1) Capacity for transportation facilities shall be evaluated using the 2002 Quality/Level of Service Handbook, Florida Department of Transportation. - (2) Projected impacts on the transportation system shall be determined by utilizing the trip generation standards set forth in the Trip Generation Manual, 7th Edition, Institute of Transportation Engineers, and evaluating their impact at points of ingress and egress to roadways in the city. - (3) The calculation of total traffic generated by a proposed nonresidential project will assume one hundred percent (100%) buildout and occupancy of the project.
+- (1) (1)-Capacity for transportation facilities shall be evaluated using the 2002 Quality/Level of Service Handbook, Florida Department of Transportation. - (2) (2)-Projected impacts on the transportation system shall be determined by utilizing the trip generation standards set forth in the Trip Generation Manual, 7th Edition, Institute of Transportation Engineers, and evaluating their impact at points of ingress and egress to roadways in the city. - (3) (3)-(a)-The calculation of total traffic generated by a proposed nonresidential project will assume one hundred percent (100%) buildout and occupancy of the project.
 Credit against the trip generation rates may be taken utilizing the percentages below:

 Percent of Captured Trips from Passing Traffic

 Use Percentage (%)

 Supermarkets 25

 Hardware stores 5

 Convenience stores 40

 Fast food restaurants 35

 Restaurants 15

 Banks 46

 Day care centers 10

-Percent of Captured Trips from Passing Traffic

-Use Percentage (%)

 Service stations/carwashes 58

 Offices 0

 Industrial uses 0

-- (4) Any capture of trips from passing traffic for uses not specified above or in excess of those percentages must be justified by the applicant. - (5) Current operating level of service shall be based upon the most recent traffic counts available plus projected traffic counts from previously committed developments. - (B) Sanitary sewer and potable water. - (1) Capacity shall be determined by capacity reservation for the project by the Utilities Department of the city. - (2) Issuance of a septic tank permit and approval of potable water well if city utilities are not readily available and connection to city utilities is not required by the Code of Ordinances - (C) Solid waste.
-County Utilities Department shall certify that capacity exists prior to development approval. - (D) Parks. - (1) Adequacy of public parks shall be based on Palm Bay's level of service standards of four (4) acres per one thousand (1,000) population by planning area. - (2) The impact of a proposed development will be determined by utilizing the official household-size multiplier, from the University of Florida, Bureau of Economic and Business Research for Palm Bay, times the number of units projected for a project. - (E) Drainage.
-Certification that a project meets all applicable standards of the stormwater management regulations set forth in Chapter 177 of this code shall be made by the city engineering division prior to permit approval.
+- (4) (b)-Any capture of trips from passing traffic for uses not specified above or in excess of those percentages must be justified by the applicant. - (5) (4)-Current operating level of service shall be based upon the most recent traffic counts available plus projected traffic counts from previously committed developments. - (B) (B)-Sanitary sewer and potable water. - (1) (1) City system.
+Capacity shall be determined by capacity reservation for the project by the Public Works Utilities Department of the city. - (2) General development utilities system.
+Adequate capacity shall be determined by capacity reservation for the project by general development utilities. - (2) (3) Brevard Consumer Health Services.
+Issuance of a septic tank permit and approval of potable water well if city utilities are not readily available and connection to city utilities is not required by the Code of Ordinances. - (C) (C)-Solid waste.
+County Utilities Department shall certify that capacity exists prior to development approval.

+(D) (D)-Parks.

+- (1) (1)-Adequacy of public parks shall be based on Palm Bay's level of service standards of five four (45) acres per one thousand (1,000) population by planning area. - (2) (2)-The impact of a proposed development will be determined by utilizing the official household-size multiplier, from the University of Florida, Bureau of Economic and Business Research for Palm Bay, times the number of units projected for a project. - (E) (E)-Drainage.
+Certification that a project meets all applicable standards of the stormwater management regulations set forth in Chapter 174-177 of this code of ordinances-shall be made by the city engineering division prior to permit approval.